ammarhakim/ammar-simjournal/je/je17/je17-hasegawa-wakatani.rst

 When restricted to 2D the HW system described above does not contain zonal flows.
 Numata et. al [Numata2007]_ describe a simple modification that allows capturing zonal flows.
-This is obtained by observing that in a tokamak edge any potential fluctuation on a flux surface is neutralized by the parallel electron motion.
+This is obtained by observing that in a tokamak edge any potential fluctuations on a flux surface is neutralized by the parallel electron motion.
 Define the zonal and non-zonal component of any variable :math:`f` as